nualagr/readnreviewed/README.md

 - A special thank you to my partner Kevin for his patience and support throughout this project.
 - I received inspiration for this project from:
     - The [Code Institue](https://codeinstitute.net/) 'Task Manager' project.
+    - The [Code Institue](https://codeinstitute.net/) 'Putting it all together' project.
     - [GoodReads](https://www.goodreads.com/)
     - [BookPage](https://bookpage.com/)
     - [LoveReading](https://www.lovereading.co.uk/)